St. Tammany Parish assistance programs.

 East St. Tammany Rainbow is a non-profit agency that provides early childhood childcare services and education in the St. Tammany area to low to moderate income working families and residents.
 The child care programs focus on families with pre-school children.
 985-646-0718.

 Free low income legal aid in St. Tammany

 Low income individuals can get free legal advice from Southeast Louisiana Legal Services (SLLS).
 The law firm runs a non-profit free legal aid / assistance program for low-income people across the region.
 They provide help with civil legal case, and not criminal law.

 For example, receive legal help for such issues as foreclosures, housing evictions, delinquent rent, consumer debt issues, predatory mortgages, government programs, unemployment, and much more.
 Call them at (877) 521-6242, or click here for more information on free legal assistance.

 Free food, groceries, supplies and food assistance programs

 St Tammany Parish residents, as well as families and individuals in 23 other local parishes, can receive free food, groceries, and other nutritional resources from the Second Harvest Food Bank.
 The phone number is 504-734-1322.
 Food that is donated to the charity, as well as supplemental items that are acquired by purchases, are available for distribution to ensure nutritional balance.
 The food collected by the non-profit is distributed through over 240 local charities and member agencies.

-Several other food banks and charities also work to help the low income with their nutritional needs.
+Several other food banks, soup kitchens and charities also work to help the low income with their nutritional needs.
 Residents can call on pantries, soup kitchens, or apply for government aid such as Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) or SNAP food stamps.
-More pantries in Saint Tammany Parish.
+More on free food pantries in Saint Tammany Parish.

 Cash grants for bills, housing payments, and other aid